Mahirweyves/MessengerApp/README.md

 - The app uses `react-native-vector-icons` for directory icons.
 - All messages are stored locally per directory using AsyncStorage.
 - The project is compatible with Expo and React Native CLI.

----

-## Contact

-For any issues, please open an issue in the repository or contact the maintainer.